Italian Social Clubs

 Decline in Italian Social Clubs

-SSadly, there has been a decline in social clubs, not only in Canada but world wide.
-Demographics is the main culprit.
+Sadly, there has been a decline in social clubs, not only in Canada but world wide.
+Demographics are the main culprit.
 With the decline in immigration from Italy and the aging of the cohort that had immigrated during the fifties and sixties the pool of available members has shrunk.
 And, the club’s volunteers have aged out.
 Finding staff that speaks Italian can also be a struggle.

 Also, as Italians prospered many moved out of the neighbourhoods where the clubs had been initially established.
-As the make up of the neighbourhoods changed it impacted memberships.
-With inter-marriages, changes in taste and interests many of the subsequent generations didn’t have the same need to job a club like their parents did.
+As the makeup of the neighbourhoods changed it impacted memberships.
+With inter-marriages, changes in taste and interests many of the subsequent generations didn’t have the same need to join a club like their parents did.

 Resources and References